milanz14/milanz14/README.md

 i'm Milan, a software developer from the Toronto area.
 I have a passion for all things JavaScript.

+Currently employed as a fullstack developer, mainly working with Vue, TypeScript and Python.

 # Technical Skills

   `JavaScript` `TypeScript` `Vue` `React` `Node` `Express` `HTML` `CSS` `Python` `Flask` `MongoDB` `PostgresSQL` `Bulma`